 What is Medical Inventory Management Software?

-- and the ability to link inventory consumption directly to patient records.
+Key differentiators include expiry date management for time-sensitive medications, lot number tracking for recall scenarios, systematic tracking of controlled substances, and the ability to link inventory consumption directly to patient records.

 When a nurse administers medication during a consultation, proper medical inventory software automatically writes off the stock, updates the patient's electronic health records, and maintains an audit trail for CQC inspections.

-This integration between inventory management, clinical workflows, and patient documentation is what separates purpose-built medical systems like Medesk's inventory tracking modules from general business tools.
-A pharmacy managing prescription management needs different functionality than a warehouse tracking consumer goods.
+This integration between inventory management, clinical workflows, and patient documentation separates purpose-built systems like Medesk's inventory tracking modules from general business tools.
+Medical practices require real-time visibility into available medications, approaching expiry dates, and complete documentation of who used which supplies for which patient.

 Top 7 Free Medical Inventory Software Options in the UK